miloszmisiek/ci-pp4-one_team/README.md

 2. **Task**

-  Designed as a custom model inheriting from django models.Model.
+  Designed as a custom model inheriting from Django models.Model.
 This model is a core data structure for the application and is used to organize tasks created by users.

    Name          | Database Key  | Field Type    | Validation |
 | ------------- | ------------- | ------------- | ---------- |